sircrusher/mango-maker/README.md

 - [ ] Determine first Mango account from wallet address.
 - [ ] Subscribe to Serum events queue instead of retrieving.
 - [ ] Migrate to Solnet.Mango's implementation of the perp custom fill feed.
+- [ ] Use new Solnet.Serum.MarketUtils for converting between raw and UI price and quantity.